operand/agency/README.md

     # Integrate other ML services, like for images
     DiffusionModel("ImageAI"),

-    # Horizontal scaling could be achieved by simply duplicating operators
+    # Horizontal scaling could be achieved by simply duplicating agents
     # (notice we repeat the last one)
     DiffusionModel("ImageAI"),